Love Takes On Many

 Idolatry is a little difficult for us to talk about intelligently.
 Idolatry as it was practiced in the Old Testament is rare today.

 They carved images out of wood or sculpted them out of stone.
 They prayed to these objects and offered sacrifices to them, sometimes doing unspeakable things in honor of the deities these symbols represented, like sacrificing children or prostituting oneself to name a couple.

 Religion Wasn’t A Choice

 It’s also true that in that world, religious devotion wasn’t a choice.
 Every community was religious.
 Every person in each community was religious.
-They didn’t even have a variety of religions to chose from.
+They didn’t even have a variety of religions to choose from.

 You didn’t get to choose what you believed or how you expressed that belief.
-The divine right of kings, a common philosophy in antiquity, meant you worshiped whoever happened to be on the throne: Pharoah, Ceasar or whoever and, of course, they dictated how worship was done.
+The divine right of kings, a common philosophy in antiquity, meant you worshiped whoever happened to be on the throne: Pharoah, Ceasar, or whoever and, of course, they dictated how worship was done.